tytydraco/yessleep/out/I_had_one_job_The_Door_That_Folded_Me.md

 The minotaur spread open its arms.
 Almost as if it were accepting a hug.
 Unmoving.

 This was in broad daylight which should have made the entire thing hilarious.
 Except as I continued staring at it.
 Trying to find a smile on my face.
 I began to realize that it wasn't trying to trick me to open the door for once.
 Instead, it was standing before me.
 Almost as if it were posing.
-As if to show me, that this was their true form.
+As if it were mocking me.

 The hilarity of it all disappeared as I stared closer at the goat head.
 And looked into the black of its eyes.
 Thinking I saw within them the fear of its last moments.
 But it was only my reflection.